Project/Area Number |

 Strategy for Future Research Activity |

-Progress on the book "Post-growth food for Japan: revaluing informal and wild food practices as provisioning systems" with Australia National Press did not proceed as planned, as the pandemic impacted data collection and capacity for writing among many authors.
+Progress on the book "Post-growth food for Japan: revaluing informal and wild food practices as provisioning systems" with Australia National Press is nearly complete.
 The book will introduce conceptual framework for IFPs as part of post-growth food systems and illustrates elements of the framework through a collection of case-studies of IFPs in Japan.
 We aim to publish this book as soon as possible.

 |